-The department has developed the National Register for Sexual Offenders (NRSO), which was deployed in 195 courts.
+The department has developed the NRSO, which was deployed in 195 courts.
 The NRSO was established by an Act of Parliament in 2007.

 It is a record of names of those found guilty of sexual offences against children and mentally disabled people.